Kim St-Pierre: CWHL

 St-Pierre formerly played for the Montreal Stars of the Canadian Women's Hockey League.
 In 2007-08, she was voted the CWHL Top Goaltender and a CWHL Eastern All-Star.
 By winning the 2009 Clarkson Cup, St. Pierre won the top three trophies in women's ice hockey, becoming the third woman to win the Clarkson Cup, an Olympic gold medal (in 2002, 2006, and 2010), and a gold medal at the IIHF women's world hockey championships.

 St. Pierre did not play the 2011–12 Canada women's national ice hockey team season (along with the Stars season) to have a baby.

 Montreal Canadiens practice

 St. Pierre made women's ice hockey history on October 23, 2008, when she tended goal during a practice session with the Montreal Canadiens at Denis Savard Arena.
 Carey Price was out with the flu.
 She was the second woman in NHL history to play alongside NHL players, since Manon Rhéaume in an exhibition game.
-Wearing her usual #33 jersey, Alexei Kovalev put a wrist shot past her ear and Francis Bouillon blasted a slapshot that just missed her mask and deflected off the crossbar.
+As she wore her usual #33 jersey, Alexei Kovalev put a wrist shot past her ear and Francis Bouillon blasted a slapshot that just missed her mask and deflected off the crossbar.
 St.Pierre referred to the experience as "priceless".